sonata-project/SonataAdminBundle/docs/getting_started/the_show_view.rst

 =============

 Now your admin allows you to create, edit and list blog posts and categories.
-But what if you just want to have a detailed view of one blog ?
+But what if you just want to have a detailed view of one blog?
 This chapter will tead you how to use the show view.

 If you're still on http://localhost:8000/admin/app/blogpost/list, you'll see a